 One of the most common times we enforce consequences is when kids don’t behave well with others, especially other children.
 We force them to share or say sorry when they fight or hit.

 One of the best consequences for kids is to explain how their behavior affects others.
-Teaching empathy starts with encouraging your child to imagine what it must be like to be on the receiving end of her actions.
+Teaching empathy starts with encouraging your child to imagine what it must be like to be on the receiving end of his actions.

 It’s easy to assume we need to come up with a “punishment” on the spot, one bad enough to fit our kids’ behavior.
 We might even be so upset that we react and abuse our power, not thinking about what’s best for them.

 Instead, enforce natural consequences that curb misbehavior and help your child think better next time.
 Give her a deadline and have her clean up her messes to hold her accountable.
 Have her repeat what she said or did in a better way so she knows what’s acceptable or not.

 Revoke privileges, but only if they tie naturally to her actions.
 Finally, explain the consequences of her behavior, especially related to how others feel.
 This will help her develop empathy toward others and think critically about the choices she makes.